Projects per year

 - Settler colonialism and anti-racism

-- Food system sustainability
+- Food system sustainability and planetary health

 - Health equity

-- Household food insecurity
+- Household food and nutrition security

 - Food cost and affordability